Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 Anthony Davis Insights vs. the Nuggets

-- This season, Anthony Davis has made 9.7 shots per game, which adds up to 15.4% of his team's total makes.
+- This season, Anthony Davis has made 9.7 shots from the floor per game, which adds up to 15.4% of his team's total makes.

-- On defense, the Nuggets have allowed 112.5 points per contest, which is eighth-best in the NBA.
+- The Nuggets concede 112.5 points per contest, eighth-ranked in the league.

-- The Nuggets are the best team in the NBA, conceding 40.8 rebounds per contest.
+- On the glass, the Nuggets have allowed 40.8 rebounds per game, which is best in the league.

-- Looking at assists, the Nuggets have given up 25.7 per game, 15th in the NBA.
+- Looking at assists, the Nuggets are 15th in the NBA, conceding 25.7 per game.

 Anthony Davis vs. the Nuggets